Welcome to the World of Gin

-Are you travelling the world a lot?
-Have you got any good bar recommendations?
+Are you traveling the world a lot?
+Do you have any good bar recommendations?

 I do tend to travel a fair bit around the world.
 If you’re trying to track me down you’ll mostly find me in America, more recently the Nordics and now closer to home in London.

-My favourite dive bar is the Chart Room in New Orleans - I'm sure they won’t mind me calling it a dive bar, but I love it!
+My favorite dive bar is the Chart Room in New Orleans—I'm sure they won’t mind me calling it a dive bar, but I love it!

-Gin’s popularity is booming – have you any plans to develop any new Tanqueray blends?
+Gin’s popularity is booming—Do you have plans to develop any new Tanqueray blends?

 It takes a massive amount of time to get things right before we would consider adding something new to the Tanqueray name.
 If it's not right we have to rethink and start all over again.

 How much time is spent on innovation for the brand?